Overview of the major responsibilities/roles in the Effort Reporting System.

 - Monitoring report lists to ensure all reports are certified within 30 days.

-- Following up to make sure payroll adjustments are made in the Payroll Personnel System (PPS) as needed.
+- Following up to make sure payroll adjustments are made in the payroll system (UCPath) as needed.

 - Following up to make sure the Cost Share Tracking System is updated where needed.
 Is the cost sharing on the reports reflective of the information entered in the Cost Share Tracking System?
 Look specifically for any "default" entries that were created by Contracts & Grants Accounting on behalf of your department.